markxnelson/weblogic-kubernetes-operator/content/_index.md

 #### Backward compatibility guidelines

-The 2.0 release introduces some breaking changes and does not maintain compatibility with previous releases.

-Starting with the 2.0 release, future operator releases are intended to be backward compatible with respect to the domain resource schema, operator Helm chart input values, configuration overrides template, Kubernetes resources created by the operator Helm chart, Kubernetes resources created by the operator, and the operator REST interface.
+Starting from the 2.0 release, operator releases are backward compatible with respect to the domain resource schema, operator Helm chart input values, configuration overrides template, Kubernetes resources created by the operator Helm chart, Kubernetes resources created by the operator, and the operator REST interface.
 We intend to maintain compatibility for three releases, except in the case of a clearly communicated deprecated feature, which will be